Tax Terms and Definitions

 The same can be done to your bank accounts.
 It is relatively easy for the IRS to locate all of your bank accounts using your Social Security number.
 Once they locate your accounts, the same 21-day freeze followed by payment of the funds to the IRS follows.
 This is true regardless of how long you’ve held the accounts or whether that money is earmarked for a vital personal expense.
 It is also true even if you are only a co-signer on an account, so beware of other accounts you may be on (kids, family members, etc.)

 It is always in your best interest to avoid IRS tax levies.
 You cannot get back your money or negotiate for a lower amount once the levy has been satisfied, but until the 21 days are up, you can fight like a tiger.

 If you’ve received a notice from the IRS about back taxes, you need IRS problem resolution services right away.
-If you don’t have enough money to pay your tax debt in full, professional representation is the best course of action to find a resolution.
+If you don’t have enough money to pay your tax dues in full, professional representation is the best course of action to find a resolution.
 Deciding which tax professionals to trust is a very important step towards IRS problem resolution.

 Fortunately for the consumer, resources are available for you to check the reliability and integrity of tax resolution companies.
 For instance, the Better Business Bureau runs a website where you can research the rating and complaints for tax resolution companies free of charge.
 A consumer protection group that has been operating in the United States since 1912, the Better Business Bureau now offers consumer education to the entire nation.
 Companies (including tax resolution groups) who join the BBB can agree to be regulated through the BBB, and most importantly, you can view those reliability reports online.